gyz-ai/PRBEN/README.md

 ## Baseline models
 We evaluated several open-source and closed-source models on our benchmark.
+The following presents a subset of our results：

 | Method(Personalized Retrieval) | Recall | MRR    | NDCG   | MAP    | Relevance |
 |--------------------------------|--------|--------|--------|--------|-----------|